lanceman2/panels/README.md

 This is the story of an inquisitive C computer programmer.
 This programmer did not like programming on computers with "black box" operating systems, for all the interesting details were kept secret.
-Hence "panels" is free (and open source) as in speech.
+Hence "panels" is free as in speech (and open source).

 This programmer got the rug pulled out from beneath his feet when X11 was no longer the underlying (API) standard for the free desktop, and is now